oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 ENTRYPOINT ["dotnet", "Okta.Blog.Chat.dll"]
 ```

 We are building and publishing our application first.
-Next, we copy the build files and call `ENTRYPOINT`, which translates to "run dotnet with our published DLL" - nothing extraordinary, right?
+Next, you will copy the build files and call `ENTRYPOINT`, which translates to "run dotnet with our published DLL" - nothing extraordinary, right?
 The `FROM` keywords use other built docker files as base images to build our image from, so the work of installing .NET is already done.

 Now add a **.dockerignore** file with the below content so that they are not copied to the final image.